Skip links

 The first part is an introduction to OSHA in which participants should know about their rights.
 In this module, you will learn the rights of employees, the duties of employers, and complaint processes.
 Additionally, you will also go through the sample of catastrophe and fatality reports and a safety data sheet on OSHA Form 300.

 You can also get all the training material through PowerPoint presentations, instructional guides, and student handouts.
-This part will be covered in almost 2 Hours.

 2. Focus Four Risks